BradleyCodeU/bradleycodeu.github.io/_aicc/u05_arrays_of_arrays/battleshipRegression/instructions.md

 function drawGridLines() {
   stroke("black");
   noFill(); // keep the squares transparent
-  // using nested loops, draw a grid with 10 rows and 10 columns
+  // using nested loops, draw a grid with GRID_SIZE rows and GRID_SIZE columns
-  // use GRID_SIZE instead of 10
   // the size of each square is CELL_SIZE
   // TODO
 }